philbo130/project2/README.md

 ###Description

 This is a multi-model app to track accomlishments, and provide a visual collection of all the users' accomplishments.
+User can select from pre-existing accomplishments like housework, homework, being kind, helping mommy; and additionally create his/her own accomplishments.

 I created this game for my 7-year-old daughter and 4-year-old son.

 Age range: 5-8